 The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Trustees have appointed Mrs K Keal from Educational Financial Services as an external reviewer reporting to the Finance Committee who have taken on the role, a , as Responsible Officer (RO).
+However, the Trustees have appointed Mrs Alison Saunders from Educational Financial Services as an external reviewer reporting to the Finance, Environmental and Audit Committee who have taken on the role as Responsible Officer (RO).